DOI-USGS/planetary-ard/content/data/mars/ctxdtms.md

 Assets available with these data are:
  - Orthorectified images: Described elsewhere on this site.
  - Hillshade images: Shaded-relief images derived from the DTM.
  - “IntersectionErr”: Raster image of the intersection error.
+(See [the ASP documentation for more information](https://stereopipeline.readthedocs.io/en/latest/correlation.html#triangulation-error))
- - QA_metrics: Statistics for differences between the CTX and MOLA DTMs.
+ - Quality Assurance Metrics: Statistics for differences between the CTX and MOLA DTMs.
+(See [the `geodiff` documentation for more information](https://stereopipeline.readthedocs.io/en/latest/tools/geodiff.html))
- - Provenance information: Processing commands used to generate data and MOLA points used to control to ground.
+ - Provenance information: Processing commands used to generate data.
+ - MOLA points used to control to ground in CSV format.

 ### Accuracy, Errors, and Issues
 What are the quantitative things to be aware of and watch for?